spiral/docs/basic/workers.md

 will monitor memory consumption but it is the best to avoid memory leaks in your application source code.

 #### Application State
-Any service declared as singleton will remain in application memory till process end.
-Try to avoid storing any user data or resources in such services.
+Any service declared as singleton will remain in the application memory till the process end.
+Try to avoid storing any user data or open resources in such services.

 > Framework includes a set of instruments to simplify the development process and avoid memory/state leaks such as IoC Scopes, Cycle ORM, Immutable Configs and Routes, Middleware.